Churchill Manitoba, Canada Travel Guide

 If available, try Arctic char or northern game.
 These offer a true taste of the region's unique food selections.

-Ask your server about seasonal availability.
+Ask your server about seasonal access.

 Purchasing food or dining at neighborhood places directly supports the community and its residents.

-Many small businesses are family-owned and operated.
+Many small businesses are for families-owned and operated.

 Be aware that Churchill offers a small selection of dining establishments because of its remote location.